Romanian Moldovan Language

 Cases: The Romanian case system is relatively simple.
 Technically, there are five grammatical cases: nominative, accusative, genitive, dative, and vocative.
 However, in practice, the nominative and accusative share one form, as do the genitive and dative, leaving three practical distinctions.

 Respect: Romanian expresses respect through formal second-person pronouns.
 The informal “tu” is used for a single person and “voi” for informal groups.
 In formal contexts such as job interviews or official correspondence, the pronoun “dumneavoastră” (literally “Your Lordship”) serves as the polite “you” for both singular and plural.
 Perhaps because of its length, it is often abbreviated in writing as “dvs.” and often omitted in speech, as using the polite verb conjugation alone can convey formality just as effectively.
 For instance, “locuiești aici?”
 (Do you live here? (informal)) and “locuiți aici?” (“Do you live here?” (polite)) shows the difference.
 Today, informal pronouns are widely accepted in all but the most formal social situations.
-All examples below use informal language.
+Examples below use a mix of formal and informal language, depending on what would likely be appropriate in given situations.

 Subject optional: Romanian, like many Romance languages, is “pro-drop” and thus sentences do not require the subject to be named, especially when the pronoun is already implied by the verb form.